Arsuaga-Vazquez-Lab/Cancer_data_notes/README.md

 ## The Cancer Genome Atlas [(TCGA)](https://www.cancer.gov/ccg/research/genome-sequencing/tcga)
 Clinical, biospecimen, molecular characterization, and imaging data for samples from 11,000 patients (USA) spanning [33 cancer types](https://www.cancer.gov/ccg/research/genome-sequencing/tcga/studied-cancers).
 Including Breast Cancer (TCGA-BRCA) with 1000+ patients
-+ [GDC data portal](https://portal.gdc.cancer.gov/): By filtering and selecting different options it is possible to download many different data types
++ [GDC data portal](https://portal.gdc.cancer.gov/): By filtering and selecting different options it is possible to download many different data types.
+Downloading the clinical data directly from the portal will produce a zip file with 5 different files (clinical.tsv, exposure.tsv, family_history.tsv, follow_up.tsv, pathology_detail.tsv).
+The file clinical.tsv contains **survival information**, and other fields, together with basic information such as gender, age, race and ethnicity.
+There are two primary-key IDs in this file: **case_id** (016caf42-4e19-4444-ab5d-6cf1e76c4afa) and	**case_submitter_id** (TCGA-AO-A128)

 ## The Pan-Cancer Analysis of Whole Genomes [(PCAWG)](https://dcc.icgc.org/pcawg)
 International collaboration to identify common patterns of mutation in more than 2,600 cancer whole genomes from the International Cancer Genome Consortium (ICGC).
 This dataset includes the data from TCGA